 - Deal with the individual directly, and privately, before moving to engage management.
 Keep things local, when possible.

 - If possible, have a suggestion for an alternative action to replace the ill treatment.

 - Know the proper process for reporting unethical treatment before it happens.
 How do you activate the chain of command on your shift?
 Who do you call or what is your first step?

 - Talk about important nursing values with like-minded colleagues.
 Be allies in supporting each other to ‘do the right thing’ in the face of a moral issue.

 Correctional nurses have an opportunity to encourage an ethical culture by intervening when degrading treatment is witnessed.
 Each of us can be an instrument for good in the position we have within an organization.
 A single action can change a situation; can even save a life.
 We know this in the physiologic work we do every day.
 It is also true for the moral actions we take.

-Are there correctional nurses working in the three facilities described in this post who wish they had responded or spoken up about the ill treatment they witnessed?
-We may never know.
 As a correctional nurse, you may be placed in a position requiring moral courage to respond.
 Will you be ready?